mingyu-lu/mingyu-lu.github.io/index.md

 You can find me on [Linkendin](https://www.linkedin.com/in/min-yu-lu-128410108/) or reach out to me at mingyu.lu[at]philips[dot]com or mingyulu[at]mit[dot]edu
 ## Research Interest

-I work on Machine learning for Healthcare, ML4H, more specifically, I studies sequencial decision making (reinforcement learning) and counterfactual prediction (g-methods).
+My research mainly focuses on Machine learning for Healthcare, ML4H.
+More specifically, I studies sequencial decision making (reinforcement learning) and counterfactual prediction (g-methods).

 ## Publications